RELATES TO: KRS 205.201, 209.030(5), 216.535, 216.540-216.543, 42 U.S.C. 3001 et seq.

 (b) To meet with one (1) or more residents; and

 (c) To observe the operation of the facility as it affects the patient.

 (2) Volunteer ombudsmen shall have access to the:

 (e) Areas open to the general public.

-(3) Representatives of the Kentucky Long-term Care Ombudsman Program shall have access to a resident's medical and social records:
+(3) Certified representatives of the Kentucky Long-term Care Ombudsman Program shall have access to a resident's medical and social records: